clojure/data.finger-tree/README.md

 ## counted-sorted-set

-This is like counted-double-list, but does not support `consl` or `conjr`.
+This is like counted-double-list, but does not support `conjl`.
 Instead, `conj` is used to insert items in sorted order.

     (def css (apply counted-sorted-set
                     '[m j i e d a f k b c f g h l]))